SkyeMeadows/DSV-The_Maw-Weaponry/Changelog/Notes.md

 M600 Tempest Turret - Likely needs damage buff to be a capital weapon M480 ???
-Turret - Probably needs damage buff to be a Heavy weapon
+Turret - Probably needs damage buff to be a Heavy weapon Sunderer Heavy Lance - Needs a damage buff against shields to be an anti-shield version of the ares

 # Other Notes
 Bad to go under 1.0 second base crafting time for performance